ckormanyos/real-time-cpp/examples/chapter06_01/readme.md

 The benchmark port pin `portd.3` is toggled high prior to the CRC calculation and low following the calculation.
-This provides a time pulse that can easily be measured on the oscilloscpoe.
+This provides a time pulse that can easily be measured on the oscilloscope.
 For the 8-bit target, expect a CRC runtime of approximately $300~{\mu}\text{s}$.

 The benchmark port definition can be located in the file